heiglandreas/password/README.md

 accidentally.
 The answer to me is a vaule-object with a bit of logic that handles the password but won't accidentaly leak it.

+## How

+The password is stored in an encrypted way using a nonce and a key that will be shared throughout one Request.
+So multiple calls to `Password::createFromPlainText()` within one request will use the same values for nonce and key respectively, different request will have different values.

+As those values are not stored within the object but as global constants they can not leak via reflection of closure::bind or whatever nice ways there are to get private properties.

+As the goal of this Object is not to store the password in a secure way (you will use a hashing algorithm for that, won't you?) but to prohibit it from accidentally leaking in cleartext that is a compromise I'm willing to take.

 ## Installation

 This is best installed using composer like this: